Ledger Extension: Cross-Chain Browser Extension for Web3

 Sounds simple, right?
 Well, not exactly.

 Web3 uses more than one blockchain as its foundation – there are several.
-For example, one minute you might be enjoying the world of DeFi on Ethereum; the next, you might need to connect to Solanart marketplace to trade a Solana-based NFT from your collection.
-Different blockchains speak different languages and, you guessed it, this means you’ll need multiple different browser extensions to interact fully with all of the options.
+For example, one minute you might be enjoying the world of DeFi on Ethereum; the next, you might need to connect to another chain entirely.
+Different blockchains speak different languages and this means you’ll need multiple different browser extensions to interact fully with all of the options.

 The need for Web3 browser extensions poses a couple of different challenges for users, depending on how you’re using them.